Florian Zeller: Films

+The Father

-Zeller wrote the screenplays for the 2008 film Castle in Sweden, the 2014 film Do Not Disturb, and the 2018 film The Other Woman.
-He wrote and directed his first film, 2020's The Father, based on his play.
-It had its world premiere at the Sundance Film Festival on January 27, 2020.
+Zeller wrote and directed his first film, 2020's The Father, based on his play.
+It had its world premiere at the Sundance Film Festival on 27 January 2020.
 The film received acclaim from critics, who lauded Hopkins and Colman's performances and praised its depiction of dementia.
 On review aggregator Rotten Tomatoes, the film holds an approval rating of 98% based on 165 reviews, with an average rating of 8.50/10.
 The website's critics consensus reads: "Led by stellar performances and artfully helmed by writer-director Florian Zeller, The Father presents a devastatingly empathetic portrayal of dementia."
-At Metacritic, it has a weighted average score of 88 out of 100, based on 42 critics, indicating "universal acclaim".
-At the 78th Golden Globe Awards, the film received four nominations, including Best Motion Picture – Drama.
-It also received six nominations at the 74th British Academy Film Awards, including Best Film, and six Oscars nominations.
+At Metacritic, it has a weighted average score of 88 out of 100, based on 42 critics, indicating "universal acclaim."

+The film received four nominations at the 78th Golden Globe Awards, including Best Motion Picture – Drama.
+It also received six nominations at the 74th British Academy Film Awards, including Best Film, and six Oscar nominations.
 Zeller and Christopher Hampton won a BAFTA and an Academy Award for Best Adapted Screenplay for the film.

+It is, according to The Times, "one of the greatest cinematic experiences of the decade".